We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Additionally, Shopify provides customer support in considerably more languages than Squarespace.

-So that’s six key things that Shopify does better than Squarespace.
+So those are some of the key things that Shopify does better than Squarespace.

-Right, so let’s look at the six key reasons to use Squarespace over Shopify.
+OK, let’s take a look at the reasons to use Squarespace over Shopify.

-By contrast, Shopify only gives you access to 10 free ones, and its paid-for templates are quite expensive.
+By contrast, Shopify only gives you access to around a dozen free ones, and its paid-for templates are quite expensive.

 Additionally, the Squarespace templates are stunning.
 Although this is a subjective area, we think that their design has a ‘wow’ factor that isn’t present in the free Shopify themes.